jsBear92/CSI3106-SoftwareTesting/README.md

 2. IDE: [Eclipse](https://www.eclipse.org/downloads/) (recommended)
 3. Open SDK 18

+## Note

+Make sure to delete the existing software testing directory if it already exists in the eclipse-workspace.
+After doing that, make sure to put the repository to the eclipse-workspace only not to /desktop or /documents folder to prevent import errors.

 ## Setting up your local repository using Eclipse IDE

 1. Click the Code button, select **HTTPS** and copy the url.